Starting a project with us

 This page is mostly focused on how long-term scheduled projects, which are funded by the research groups themselves, work.
-Long-term tasks are scheduled by fraction of full-time-equivalent (FTE) over weeks or months.
+Long-term projects are scheduled by fraction of full-time-equivalent (FTE) over weeks or months.

 For short-term code review tasks, come to any of our garage sessions and we will immediately take a look.

 Long-term service deals with jobs that last months, and are scheduled in terms of FTE percentage over months.
 This is often directly as salary from some grant, as a researcher would be.